Parent Hacks: School Morning Routines that Actually Work

 Tame the A.M.
 Chaos with Clever Morning Routines for Every Age

-Rise and shine! ☀️ The school day hustle is no joke – from bleary-eyed breakfasts to missing shoes and last-minute homework checks, mornings can feel more like a chaotic obstacle course than a calm start to the day.
-But guess what?
-With a few clever tweaks (tailored by age!), your family can go from “Where’s your backpack?!” to “Look at us, out the door five minutes early!”
-Whether you’ve got tiny kindergarteners or teens who’d happily snooze ‘til noon, these tips will help you build a morning routine that actually works – and might even include a few smiles along the way.
+Rise and shine! ☀️ School-day mornings can feel more like an obstacle course than a calm start – bleary-eyed breakfasts, missing shoes, and last-minute homework checks included.
+The good news: a few clever tweaks (tailored by age) can take your house from "Where's your backpack?!" to "Look at us, out the door five minutes early!"
+Here's how to build a morning routine that actually works, with a few smiles along the way.

 elementary-aged girl tying her shoe racing the hourglass